-Protect Your Freedom & Future with Proven Reno DUI Lawyers
+Protect Your Freedom and Future with Proven Reno DUI Lawyers.

 Penalties for DUI in Nevada

 The penalties you face for a DUI charge in Nevada can vary depending on the individual facts and circumstances of your arrest, as well as whether your case involves any aggravating factors or additional charges, such as:

 Previous DUI convictions

 Accidents, property damage, injuries, or death

 DUI with a child passenger

 Aside from these factors, there are some general guidelines when it comes to DUI penalties.
 Below, we discuss those penalties based on the type of DUI charge prosecutors choose to bring: